AdiedX/visits-api/README.md

 ## Visits API

-A microservice to manager data about visits of users.
+A microservice to manage data about visits of users.

 ## API